mysqljs/mysql/Readme.md

 A sometimes useful side effect of this functionality is that this function also resets any connection state (variables, transactions, etc.).

+In the context of connection being returned to a Pool the connection will be reset back to the defaults for the pool before the connection is released to another `getConnection()` call.
+When this happens the pool will emit `connection` to give the listener a chance to setup state on the connection again since it will have been reset.

 Errors encountered during this operation are treated as fatal connection errors by this module.